What Is Going On In Syria?

 Democracy is a good thing; freedom and individual liberty (as anyone who has read any of my previous work or who follows this publication will know) are invaluably good things.

-We can only hope that the people of Syria will be able to experience that same freedom and support them in their struggle for it and, if democracy were truly our goal, we would support their education in classical liberal – Western – values.
+We can only hope that the people of Syria will be able to experience that same freedom and support them in their struggle for it and if democracy is truly our goal, we would support their education in classical liberal – Western – values.